 The Institute of Chartered Accountants of Nepal, (ICAN) has issued a new version of NFRS on 11th Ashadh 2077, (NFRS 2018) which covers NFRS 17 Insurance Contract.
-The effective date of such new NFRSs is 1st Shrawan 2080 onwards and this NFRS does not have a significant impact on the financial information.
+However, the effective date of such new NFRSs is 1st Shrawan 2080 onwards and this NFRS does not expected to have a significant impact on the financial information.